susiecoleman/guide-to-web-programming/docs/html.md

 # HTML

 HTML stands for Hyper Text Markup Language.
-It gives the page a semantic structure e.g. This is text is a paragraph, this text is a header, this is an image, this is link.
-The browser will then use this information to decide how to display the HTML.
-For example header text should be bigger than paragraph text.
+It gives a page of text a semantic structure e.g. This is text is a paragraph, this text is a header, this is an image, this is link.
+The browser will then use this information to decide how to display the text in the html document.
+For example, header text should be bigger than paragraph text.

 ## Elements

-These items (paragraphs, headers, images etc.) are referred to as elements.
+The items that make up a web page (paragraphs, headers, images etc.) are referred to as elements.
 A webpage is a collection of elements.

 ## Tags